curl/everything-curl/http-post.md

 ### URL encoding

-OK, so the command line options above all require that you provide properly encoded data.
-Data you need to make sure is in the right format.
+The command line options above all require that you provide properly encoded data, data you need to make sure is in the right format.
 While that gives you a lot of freedom, it is also a bit inconvenient at times.

 To help you send data you haven't already encoded, curl offers the